edurne85/wowfinder/roadmap.md

 The project is currently following an alternating pattern during the early alpha stage, with odd versions focused on technical improvmenents and implementing the rules into the app, and even versions providing user-facing features.

+**Update**: Due to personal circumstances, progress has been slowed down (almost completely halted) over the last few months.
+The current version of this roadmap includes updated timeframes taking this into account.

 ## Latest release

 ### [Alpha 7: Updates to item modelling](https://github.com/edurne85/wowfinder/milestone/11)